Hao-Tju/GLP4NN_Caffe/README.md

 This is an implementation of the GLP4NN parallelization framework on the basis of Caffe, which is a popular deep  learning framework.
 Original source code of the Caffe framework can be found in [Caffe](https://github.com/BVLC/caffe).

+Other libraries required by this implementation: GLPK implementation and the CUPTI library.
+The implementation with cuDNN library has not been implemented.
+We'll try to provide a more generic implementation of this framework based on other distributed frameworks in the near future.

 # Caffe

 [![Build Status](https://travis-ci.org/BVLC/caffe.svg?branch=master)](https://travis-ci.org/BVLC/caffe)